 - 1 teaspoon vanilla extract

 - 1 cup all-purpose flour (sifted)

 - 1 cup powdered sugar

-In the bowl of a stand mixer, cream together butter, margarine, sugar, and vanilla and almond extracts.
+- In the bowl of a stand mixer, cream together butter and sugar until well combined.
+Mix in vanilla and almond extracts.
 Sift together flour, cornstarch, and salt.
-Add to creamed mixture and mix well.
+Add to creamed mixture and mix until just combined.

-In a mixing bowl, stir together powdered sugar, butter, and vanilla extract.
-Add enough cream to make a spreading consistency.
+- In a mixing bowl, stir together powdered sugar, butter, and vanilla extract.
+Add enough cream to make a spoonable consistency.
+(I used 5-6 tablespoons for the icing in these photos.)
 Add a few drops of red or green food coloring, if desired.

 - Spoon the icing over the top of the cookie, allowing it to completely cover the cookie.
 Allow the icing to set before storing in an airtight container.

 - For a thicker, spreadable icing add less cream.
 For a thinner glaze, add more cream.

 Nutritional information is an estimate and will vary depending upon the exact amounts and specific ingredients used.

 This post was originally published in December 2018 and has been updated.